 How soon can I go back to higher impact, vigorous activities like sports and weight lifting?

-- We tell our patients with plantar fasciitis in McCandless to wait for fourteen days to resume vigorous activity to be absolutely certain of an optimal outcome.
+- We tell our patients with plantar fasciitis McCandless to wait fourteen days to resume vigorous activity.
+This allows for an optimal outcome.

 What’s the best outcome I can expect after Extracorporeal Shockwave?

-- After ESWT one can expect complete relief of the symptoms of plantar fasciitis and resume normal activities with no restrictions.
+- After ESWT one can expect complete relief of the symptoms of plantar fasciitis.
+After 2 weeks resume normal activities with no restrictions.